Created by AndrewM

 Welcome to Wild Mushroom Recipes!

 Please read the 2 short articles below, then browse or search for recipes by species of mushroom.
 The recipes are organized by botanical names of the mushrooms to alleviate any confusion about regional or national common names.
-Most common names are included, and you can browse by type of dish, nationality, or principal ingredient other than the mushrooms.
+Many common names are included, and you can also browse by type of dish, nationality, or principal ingredient.
 After registration, you can also post recipe requests in the forum.

 This site will grow based on public input, so please register and contribute your recipes.
 You can help support the site by donating a stipend and visiting our sponsors.